Transformer-Based Approach to Enhance Positron Tracking Performance in MEG II: Tracking performance improvement

 The plot shows the distribution of differences between independently fitted track $z$ values for the first and later turns of split double-turn tracks.
-The overall $z$-resolution improved by \SI{5}{\percent} with the Transformer-based model.
-Similar analyses of other position and angle variables consistently showed improvements of approximately \SI{5}{\percent}.
+The overall $z$-resolution, estimated by fitting a Gaussian to the distribution and correcting the differences between the original tracks and the split tracks (see Sec.~11.1 of \citeref{MEGIICDCHPaper2023} for the full procedure), improved by \SI{5}{\percent} with the Transformer-based model.
+Similar analyses of other position ($y$) and angle variables ($\phi$ and $\theta$) consistently showed improvements of approximately \SI{5}{\percent} overall.

-\figref{fig:DoubleTurnZImprovementML} also compares the resolution for subsets of ML-reconstructed tracks: those also found by the conventional algorithm and those newly identified (i.e., those contributing to the efficiency improvement shown in \figref{fig:CDCHEfficiencyML}).
+\figref{fig:DoubleTurnZImprovementML} also compares the $z$-resolution for subsets of ML-reconstructed tracks: those also found by the conventional algorithm and those newly identified (i.e., those contributing to the efficiency improvement shown in \figref{fig:CDCHEfficiencyML}).
 ML-reconstructed tracks that were also found by the conventional algorithm exhibit even better resolution, \SI{10}{\percent} higher than the average resolution of the conventional algorithm.
 Conversely, tracks newly identified by the ML approach show \SI{10}{\percent} worse resolution than the conventional average.
 This indicates that ML-based tracking improves efficiency primarily by recovering low-quality tracks that were difficult for the conventional algorithm to reconstruct.
 These improvements in efficiency and resolution are understood to result from the purity enhancement presented in \figref{fig:ROCCurve}.

 The improvement in momentum resolution can be observed in the \SI{52.8}{MeV} endpoint spectrum of Michel positrons. \figref{fig:MichelEdgeImprovementMLSubset} compares the reconstructed positron energy spectra obtained with the ML-based and conventional methods.